aditinpala/Truth-vs-Deception-ISOT-Fake-News-Analysis-using-NLP/README.md

 Provide explanations for any patterns or differences observed in the results.
 For example, discuss whether they tend to have a similar ratio of capitalized words.
 Conduct additional analyses that help understand the results.

-**Submission Requirements:**

-Submit the Jupyter Notebook file with code and comments.
-Ensure that the code is run, and results are displayed.
-Name variables thoughtfully to make it intuitive for readers to understand the code's logic.
-Include text blocks that describe the data pre-processing tasks and interpret the analysis results.
-Submit two revised CSV files containing the analysis results.